kubernetes-hy/kubernetes-hy.github.io/data/part-4/1-update-strategies-and-prometheus.md

 At least something is working!

 If your app is slow to start, a [StartupProbe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-startup-probes) can be used to delay the liveness probe and prevent it from firing prematurely.
-You may require it in real life but is not discussed further in this course
+You may require it in real life but is not discussed further in this course.

 <exercise name='Exercise 4.02: Project v1.7'>